enricoros/big-AGI/src/modules/aix/AIX.README.md

 - Ollama has not been ported to AIX yet due to the custom APIs.

-## 2. System Architecture
+## 1. System Architecture

-The subsystem comprises three main components, each playing a crucial role in the data flow:
+The subsystem comprises three main components:

 1. **Client (e.g. Next.js Frontend)**